-It is the sheer mystery - the impossibility of trapping its own grain - on which poetry lives and thrives.
-And this is the stuff of one's essential understanding of the reality of the original Word, the Well of Silence. (p.
-95)
+It is the sheer mystery-the impossibility of trapping its own grain-on which poetry lives and thrives.
+And this is the stuff of one's essential understanding of the reality of the original Word, the Well of Silence.
+(95)

-Briefly, the state of namelessness or 'negative identity' (p.
-101) the protagonist has by then reached amounts to an abandonment of the self, of the ego in particular, which enables him to lose himself, as it were, in the condition of the numberless destitute whom he calls the 'uninitiate' (p.
-103) and in a neglected apparently extinct historical past of victimization.
+Briefly, the state of namelessness or "negative identity" (101) the protagonist has by then reached amounts to an abandonment of the self, of the ego in particular, which enables him to lose himself, as it were, in the condition of the numberless destitute whom he calls the "uninitiate" (103) and in a neglected apparently extinct historical past of victimization.
 The Well of Silence is the mysterious source that transmutes this condition into art.
-At this stage, Nameless stops in the 'Dark Room of Identity', (p.
-107) also, of course, a room of genesis.
-Gradually, however, the relation between self and non-self as the mainspring of different kinds of art becomes more prominent in Harris's fiction.
+At this stage, Nameless stops in the "Dark Room of Identity," (107) also, of course, a room of genesis illustrating Harris's conviction that death can offer a transition towards rebirth.
+As Francisco Bone exclaims in Jonestown, "One must re-imagine death as a live fossil apparition.
+Imagination Dead

+Imagine."5 Gradually, in Harris's later novels the relation between self and non-self as the mainspring of different kinds of art becomes more prominent in Harris's fiction.
 Music and painting were, of course, already incipient compositional elements in Palace of the Peacock.
 If in The Eye of the Scarecrow he initiated his metafictional and metaphysical reflexion on the nature of art, by the time he wrote Companions of the Day and Night, he had begun to explore in greater depth varieties of artistic modes.
-In the novels from The Waiting Room to Companions of the Day and Night, it is also becoming clear that man is not the sole creator of art which - this is now a self-evident truth - he does not see as a mere imitation of nature, aesthetic recreation of experience or even sole visionary exploration of man's consciousness.
+In the novels from The Waiting Room to Companions, it is also becoming clear that man is not the sole creator of art which-this is now a self-evident truth-Harris does not see as a mere imitation of nature, aesthetic recreation of experience or even sole visionary exploration of man's consciousness.
 Daemonic and divine, elusive and inexplicable, the creative impulse in his fiction is manifest in the all-pervasive livingness of the gods, nature and men.

-In Real Presences George Steiner argues that any aesthetic act, however original, is always an imitatio, a replication of the inaccessible first fiat, 'a creative motion always after the first'.
-'Whatever [their] seeming novelty, ... [works of art] are ultimately mimetic'.
-Harris believes in a far more collaborative creativeness between the divine and the human.
+In Real Presences George Steiner argues that any aesthetic act, however original, is always an imitatio, a replication of the inaccessible first fiat, "a creative motion always after the first."
+"Whatever [their] seeming novelty, . . . [works of art] are ultimately mimetic."6 Harris believes in a far more collaborative creativeness between the divine and the human.
 He does not claim to capture the very origins of creation.
-But where Steiner asserts that 'Even the most innovative, revolutionary text, canvas, tonal composition, arises from something: from the limits of physiology, from the potential of the linguistic or material means, from social-historical ambience' (pp. 201-202), Harris sees the act of creation as capable of reaching through these towards a sheer nothingness that can mutate into somethingness.
+But where Steiner asserts that "Even the most innovative, revolutionary text, canvas, tonal composition, arises from something: from the limits of physiology, from the potential of the linguistic or material means, from social-historical ambience,"7 Harris sees the act of creation as capable of reaching through these towards a sheer nothingness that can mutate into somethingness.
 This mutation is originality.
-Keeping Steiner's comment in mind, it does not mean that the artist considers himself as a god.
-Rather, in the words of Anton Ehrenzweig, whose study, The Hidden Order of Art Harris often mentions, 'The story of divine creation turns into the story of human creativity'.2 at first... could not cease from trembling... but as she shook, vibrations were set up which rippled and fled across the basin of the world-Amazon to Orinico - Atlantic to Pacific - a continent bedded in rivers and oceans.
-It was as if she gained in this way some consolation from reciprocity, from reaction.3
+Keeping Steiner's comment in mind, it doesn't mean that the artist considers himself as a god.
+Rather, in the words of Anton Ehrenzweig, whose study, The Hidden Order of Art Harris often mentions, "The story of divine creation turns into the story of human creativity."8